sigmaSd/deno-nvim/README.md

 (https://github.com/denoland/deno/issues/15786).
 If you're comfortable with hacks you can use (https://github.com/neovim/neovim/pull/19773/files)

+## More stuff

+You can checkout https://github.com/sigmaSd/conjure-deno for deno repl integration in nvim

 ## Credits

 Thanks to https://github.com/simrat39/rust-tools.nvim for the nice readable and